 - Labour Day

 - Remembrance Day

 There are also several provincial holidays observed in Canada.

-Each province has its own laws governing sick leave.
+Each province has its own laws governing sick leave, but all offer at least three days per year.
 These laws offer employment protection, but sick leave is generally unpaid in Canada.
 In certain cases of long-term illness, employees may qualify for compensation under the Canada Pension Plan or Employment Insurance.

 The Canadian social security system provides basic universal health care, which covers most medical situations.
 However, employers often offer additional plans to cover medical needs like prescriptions, dental care and ambulance services.

 As your employer of record in Canada, we may be able to provide optional supplementary medical insurance coverage for professionals and their dependents at a more cost-effective rate.

 In addition to medical care, Canada offers benefits such as workers’ compensation and retirement.
 The availability and cost of these benefits varies between provinces.

 We can consult with you about supplemental benefits coverage options for your employees in Canada, such as disability or life insurance, if needed.

 Employee onboarding with an employer of record in Canada